Contrarian Corpus

 Notes

-Five-page letter accompanying Starboard's 13D filing announcing the 6.6% stake — the first public articulation of the campaign, so classified as initial_thesis despite letter format.
-Tone is notably collaborative: Starboard praises CEO BK Kim's gaming background and recent company commitments (75% FCF buyback, $60m tech-platform savings, no acquisitions), while still pressing for margin expansion to 40%+, aggressive buybacks, and explicit Board evaluation of a go-private alternative.
-Visuals are functional institutional Word-letter-with-inline-charts style (share-price line chart, peer-gap FCF bar chart, EBITDA margin/incremental margin combo chart) — readable but not swipe-file craft.
-No CEO quote contradictions and no explicit precedent campaigns cited.
+Five-page letter accompanying Starboard's same-day 13D filing disclosing a 6.6% stake — the first public articulation of the campaign, hence classified as initial_thesis despite the letter format.
+Tone is unusually collaborative for an activist opener: Starboard explicitly praises CEO BK Kim's gaming background and endorses recent company commitments (75% FCF buyback, $60M tech-consolidation savings, acquisition pause), while still pressing for margin expansion to 40%+, more aggressive buybacks, and Board evaluation of a take-private backstop.
+Signed by Jeffrey Smith, Managing Member.
+Visuals are Word-letter-with-inline-charts (MTCH share-price line chart page 2, peer-gap FCF bar chart pages 2 & 5, EBITDA-margin + incremental-margin combo chart page 4) — the margin chart on page 4 is the rhetorical crux and carries a callout box reading 'Match's cumulative incremental adjusted EBITDA margin from 2019-2024E was only 33.5%!'.
+No explicit precedent campaigns cited.